dys2p/websites/dys2p.com/2023-04-08-foreign-currency-cash/en.md

 # Cash payments in foreign currencies

-Since the beginning of April 2023 it is possible to pay with cash in these foreign currencies (besides Euro) at [digitalgoods.proxysto.re](https://digitalgoods.proxysto.re) and [shop.proxysto.re](https://shop.proxysto.re):
+Since the beginning of April 2023 it is possible to pay with cash in these foreign currencies (in addition to Euro) at [digitalgoods.proxysto.re](https://digitalgoods.proxysto.re) and [shop.proxysto.re](https://shop.proxysto.re):

 * AUD (Australian dollars)
 * BGN (Bulgarian lev)